CodyStride/Cody_Stride-soen341projectF2023/Assets/Sprint_3/User_Stories_S3.md

 As a user, specifically a broker, I want to be able to see different offers to my properties on sale, while being able to accept and reject these offers.

 ### User Acceptance Flow
+1. User enters their dashboard
-1. User selects his property
+2. User selects his property
-2. User is shown the offers to that property from both the buyers and other brokers
+3. User is shown the offers to that property from both the buyers and other brokers
-3. User presses the "Accept offer" or "Reject Offer" button based on what he wants
+4. User presses the "Accept offer" or "Reject Offer" button based on what he wants
 6. User gets a confirmation that the offer was accepted/rejected

 ### Acceptance Criteria